 The maximum Social Security disability benefit in 2022 is $2,260 per month for those who are blind and $1,350 a month for all other beneficiaries.

-Cash benefits are determined by the beneficiary’s average lifetime earnings.
+The amount of cash benefits is determined by the beneficiary’s average lifetime earnings.
 Thus, an applicant who worked longer and paid more into the Social Security system is more likely to receive maximum benefits than a candidate who had limited earnings and work experience.
 However, this number may also be influenced by the beneficiary’s current or former spouse.

 SSDI benefits are also available to certain family members of a qualified candidate.
-For example, spouses older than 62 years of age are eligible to receive Social Security disability.
-Other family members who can receive benefits include:
+For example, a qualified candidate’s spouse may be eligible to receive Social Security disability if the spouse is older than 62 years of age.
+Other family members who may be eligible to receive benefits include:

 - Spouses of the qualified candidate who are younger than 62 years of age but caring for a child who is younger than 16 years of age or disabled.

 - The beneficiary’s unmarried child, including stepchildren, adopted children and grandchildren.
 The child must be 18 years of age or younger.

 - The beneficiary’s unmarried child who is older than 18 years of age but has a disability that started before 22 years of age.